-International students studying in Canada depending on the length of their intended schooling, they need a study visa or Study Permit in order to do so.
-Further, depending on your country of origin, a visitor visa or temporary resident visa may also be required.
+Depending on the length of their intended schooling, international students studying in Canada need a study visa or Study Permit to do so.
+Further, a visitor or temporary resident visa may also be required, depending on your country of origin.

 Extending your study permit as an international student who wishes to stay longer while studying, you must submit an application to Immigration, Refugees and Citizenship Canada (IRCC) to extend their stay in Canada as a student.

-Applying for an extension of study permit, you need to know the following:
+When applying for an extension of your study permit, you need to know the following:

 When to Apply

 An international student must apply for a study permit extension at least 30 days before your study permit expires if you want to keep studying in Canada.